 Shadow IT solutions should be dealt with in such a way that the security of enterprises’ data is not at all at risk.
 The enterprises can appoint solutions offered by a CASB to control such unauthorized, unintentional, or intentional data loss.
 Corporate policies should be established, which foster growth and improvement in individual contributions.
 Enterprises need to know their shortcomings and find efficient solutions rather than oppressing employees’ growth.
 There are available Shadow IT resources in the market; so, the firms facing any such noncompliance issues can avail of these resources.

 What Are the Risks Associated with Shadow IT?

 There are five major risks associated with shadow IT that corporations must be aware of, which are as follows:

 - Regulatory Compliance

 - Licensing Compliance

 What Are the Benefits of Shadow IT?

-- Shadow IT shows the mirror to the shortcomings of the enterprise and areas where it needs improvements.
+- It shows the mirror to the shortcomings of the enterprise and areas where it needs improvements.

 - When the cloud security and compliance issues are dealt with using CASB solutions, then Shadow IT can be a driving force in innovation and productivity.

 Hand-in-hand with a CloudCodes CASB solution, Shadow IT can be controlled, even though it cannot be prevented, and this control can be in the hands of the enterprise.
-CloudCodes offers a bundled package of a very robust algorithm of a CASB solution to enterprises working with cloud that bridges all the gaps between cloud and the enterprise in relation to data security and data access.
+CloudCodes offers a package of a robust algorithm of CASB solutions for enterprises with the cloud.
+It bridges all the gaps between the cloud and the enterprise concerning data security and data access.
 Its Shadow IT module is so impeccable to overcast its shadow on Shadow IT threats and helps enterprises eliminate any such threat near perfectly.